RimeCoOfficial/mails/_docs/05-new-email-address-added.md

 ---
-title: 5-A new email address added to your account
+title: A new email address added to your account
 ---

 Hi **{_to_name}** ([@{username}]({_app_base_url}/@{username})),